COVID-19 Prevention Non-Emergency Regulations

 - Determining which employees may have been exposed to COVID-19 through a close contact.

-- Making COVID-19 testing available to potentially exposed employees with a close contact at no cost and during working hours, with the exception of asymptomatic employees who recently recovered from COVID-19 (returned cases).
+- Making COVID-19 testing available to employees with a close contact at no cost and during working hours, with the exception of asymptomatic employees who recently recovered from COVID-19 (returned cases).

-- Excluding COVID-19 cases from the workplace until they are no longer an infection risk, and implementing effective policies to prevent transmission after close contact.
-Please refer to the section in this FAQ on CDPH’s Isolation and Quarantine Guidance.
+- Excluding COVID-19 cases, during their infectious period, from the workplace and implementing effective policies to prevent transmission after close contact.

 - Investigating the exposure, whether workplace conditions could have contributed to the risk of exposure, and what corrections would reduce exposure.